supercooldave/supercooldave.github.io/2018/STS/deliverables.md

 **Due: Friday Week 16**
 {: .blue}

+**You may want to ignore this deliverable, unless security, privacy, or safety are crucial for your app.
+One lightweight approach to dealing with the deliverable is to make a list of all the security, privacy, and safety concerns related to your app, and discuss with Dave or Davide this list to see whether there are things you may have missed.**

 Each team needs to conduct an analysis of the security and privacy threats associated with their chosen project.